simplyblock/simplyblock-csi/docs/multi-cluster-support.md

 The Simplyblock CSI driver now offers **multi-cluster support**, allowing it to connect with multiple Simplyblock clusters.
 Previously, the CSI driver could only connect to a single cluster.

-To enable interaction with multiple clusters, we've introduced two key changes:
+To enable interaction with multiple clusters, we rely on two building blocks:

-1.  **`cluster_id` Parameter in Storage Class:** A new parameter, `cluster_id`, has been added to the storage class.
-This parameter specifies which Simplyblock cluster a given request should be directed to.
+1. **Topology-aware cluster selection (`zone_cluster_map` parameter):** A StorageClass can now expose a single parameter, `zone_cluster_map`, that maps Kubernetes zones to Simplyblock cluster IDs.
+When a PersistentVolumeClaim is created, the CSI controller inspects the topology selected by the scheduler (using `volumeBindingMode: WaitForFirstConsumer`) and automatically provisions the volume on the mapped cluster.
+This enables you to present **one** StorageClass that works across all Availability Zones.
-2.  **`simplyblock-csi-secret-v2` Secret:** A new Kubernetes secret, `simplyblock-csi-secret-v2`, is now used to store credentials for all configured Simplyblock clusters.
+2. **`simplyblock-csi-secret-v2` Secret:** A Kubernetes secret that stores credentials for each configured Simplyblock cluster.
+The driver reads this secret to establish connections on demand.

 #### Adding new cluster